kienerj/kienerj.github.io/_posts/2020-08-06-depiction-scaling-rdkit.md

 ## Context

 Or maybe you don't actually know that problem?
 In that case call yourself lucky!
-Issues with the structure drawings can arise due to conversions between formats and how the structures where normalized to begin with if at all.
-Proprietary formats like used in ChemDraw also store the style of the structure.
-This not only includes orientation of the structures but more importantly styling like label size, bond thickness and bond length are saved as well.
-When converting back these structures to open formats like mol, at least the bond length setting can be conserved via the coordinates and significantly differ from RDKits default bond length of 1.5.
+Issues with the structure drawings can arise due to conversions between formats and how the structures where normalized, if at all.
+Proprietary formats like cdx (ChemDraw) also store the style of the structure.
+This not only includes orientation of the structures but more importantly styling like label size, bond thickness and bond length.
+When converting back these structures to open formats like mol, at least the bond length setting can be conserved via the coordinates and significantly differ from RDKits default bond length of `1.5`.

 ## Importance of the bond length

 RDKits drawing depends on the correct bond length on coordinates level (not pixel level).
 The default or said otherwise expected value is `1.5`.
 If the bond length differs from the default, the structure will be drawn too small or too big and the atom labels will proportionally be too small or too big as well.
 This will lead to very ugly looking depictions.
-This can be made worse as different records will might have different bond length and hence each record will look a little more or less ugly.
+This can be made worse as different records might have different bond length and hence each record will look a little more or less ugly.

 ![vanillin_ugly](/assets/img/vanillin_ugly.png)